 I am a citizen of Tanzania living in the United Kingdom, I have UK right of abode in my United Republic of Tanzania passport, do I need a visa to visit Kenya, Rwanda, Burundi or Uganda?

-A citizen of any of the East African Community Partner States (Burundi, Kenya, Rwanda, Tanzania and Uganda) does not require a visa to travel to or through East Africa.
+A citizen of any of the East African Community Partner States (Burundi, Kenya, Rwanda, South Sudan, Tanzania and Uganda) does not require a visa to travel to or through East Africa.
 Also note that East African citizens pay the same rates as locals in a given EAC country to access any tourist or accommodation facilities.